aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/cells-formatting/styles/reusing-style-objects/_index.md

 ---

 {{% alert color="primary" %}}
-Reusing style objects can save memory and make a program faster.
+Reusing style objects can save memory and make a program run faster.
 {{% /alert %}}

 To apply some formatting to a large range of cells in a worksheet:

 1. Create a style object.
-1. Specify the attributes.
+2. Specify the attributes.
-1. Apply the style to the cells in the range.
+3. Apply the style to the cells in the range.

 {{< gist "aspose-cells-gists" "c7b55cbeb75eaaae989115230a7619eb" "Cells-Data-Styles-ReusingStyleObjects.js" >}}

 {{% alert color="primary" %}}
-Because the [**Cell.getStyle()**](https://reference.aspose.com/cells/nodejs-cpp/cell/#getStyle--) / [**Cell.setStyle(Style)**](https://reference.aspose.com/cells/nodejs-cpp/cell/#setStyle-style-) approach uses a lot less memory, and is efficient, the older Cell.style property which consumed a lot of unnecessary memory was removed with the release of Aspose.Cells 7.1.0.
+Because the [**Cell.getStyle()**](https://reference.aspose.com/cells/nodejs-cpp/cell/#getStyle--) / [**Cell.setStyle(Style)**](https://reference.aspose.com/cells/nodejs-cpp/cell/#setStyle-style-) approach uses much less memory and is efficient, the older `Cell.style` property, which consumed a lot of unnecessary memory, was removed with the release of Aspose.Cells 7.1.0.
 {{% /alert %}}

 {{< app/cells/assistant language="nodejs-cpp" >}}